Sriracha: United States

-In the United States, sriracha is associated with a sauce produced by Huy Fong Foods and is sometimes referred to as "rooster sauce" or "cock sauce" from the image of a rooster on the bottle.
-Other variations of sriracha have appeared in the US market, including a sriracha that is aged in whiskey barrels.
-The Huy Fong Foods Sriracha was first produced in the early 1980s for dishes served at American phở restaurants.
+In the United States, sriracha is associated with a jalapeño-based sauce produced by Huy Fong Foods, which is sometimes referred to as "rooster sauce" or "cock sauce", from the image of a rooster featured on each bottle.
+Other variations of sriracha have appeared in the U.S. market, including a sriracha that is aged in whiskey barrels.
+The Huy Fong Foods sriracha was first produced in the early 1980s for serving at American phở restaurants.

 Various restaurants in the US, including Wendy's, Applebee's, P.F.
 Chang's, Jack in the Box, McDonald's, Subway, Taco Bell, White Castle, Gordon Biersch, Chick-fil-A, Firehouse Subs, Noodles & Company, Starbucks, and Burger King have incorporated sriracha into their dishes, sometimes mixing it with mayonnaise or into dipping sauces.
-Blue Diamond, a leading producer of almond products, markets a sriracha flavor alongside their other flavors.
 The word "sriracha" is considered a generic term.

+In 2022, Huy Fong Foods sriracha sauce temporarily halted production due to a shortage of chili peppers arising from a 2016 business dispute with Underwood Ranches, which claims Huy Fong Foods misled Underwood Ranches to invest in its expansion, and then breached its oral contract to purchase at their originally agreed upon price point.
+This caused the price to increase to $30 a bottle or higher.
+The halt in production lasted for over a year, but Huy Fong has failed to acquire a consistent supply of peppers at its desired quality point since the dispute.